 city dump.
 Abandoned gear, helmets, clothing, and the like were scattered everywhere.

 Until a few hours before, soldiers had been living here.
 They’d left in one big hurry, and in a lot of cases left most everything behind.

-I figured the only souvenir I wanted was me intact and alive back home.
-I crouched down and took this picture.
+I figured the only souvenir I wanted was me back home, intact and alive.
+I crouched down and took these pictures.

 Braver souls than I went into the bunkers.
 One came out with a spiral notebook like the kind a kid would use in school.
 There was a picture of Saddam on the cover.

 I settled for some stuff I found lying about topside, a spoon and a beret (some war souvenir).
 I still have the spoon, but the beret was taken by my son to show and tell.
 One of his classmates stole it.
-I was a little upset.
+I was a little upset about that.